 Use Your Voice – The Power of Lived Experience in Effecting Positive Change

-We are delighted to collaborate with See Change to mark Green Ribbon month which focuses on the theme of judgement.
-Across the month of September, See Change will explore what mental health judgement is, where it shows up across society, how judgement impacts people with mental health difficulties, and what we can all do to help end the unfair judgement of ourselves and others.
+We were delighted to collaborate with See Change to mark Green Ribbon month which focuses on the theme of judgement.
+Across the month of September, See Change explores what mental health judgement is, where it shows up across society, how judgement impacts people with mental health difficulties, and what we can all do to help end the unfair judgement of ourselves and others.

-This webinar will explore how speaking openly about our experiences of mental health can help to challenge the judgement of mental health difficulties.
+This webinar explores how speaking openly about our experiences of mental health can help to challenge the judgement of mental health difficulties.

 Talking about mental health plays a vital role in getting mental health on the political agenda.
 Telling your story and sharing lived experiences of mental health difficulties can help to create positive change in our mental health system.
 Lived experience has the power to inform and improve mental health services and supports.

-Speakers will also discuss the importance of information and education on mental health and recovery and the positive role it plays in addressing judgement and stigma in society.
+Speakers discussed the importance of information and education on mental health and recovery and the positive role it plays in addressing judgement and stigma in society.

 Social Prescribing and Mental Health